10 Odd Emotions You May Have Experienced

 10. Fugue state.

 This last one is a psychological condition in which the individual moves about and speaks, but without conscious awareness.
-Fugue states can be alcohol or drug induced, where an individual has no memory of his or her actions.
+Fugue states can be alcohol- or drug-induced, when an individual has no memory of his or her actions.

-While some of these feelings have been studied by psychologists, others have not.
+Some of these feelings have been studied by psychologists, while others have not.
 But many have been labeled and explained in the very interesting Dictionary of Obscure Sorrows.